olneyhymn/tim.ulsterworldly.com/content/posts/who-can-condemn.md

 ⁃ Brings us full assurance and access to the thrown of grace:

-⁃ Hebrews 10: "Having, therefore, brethren boldness to enter into the holiest by the blood of Jesus\... and having a high priest over the house of God, let us draw near with a true heart in full assurance of faith\"
+⁃ Hebrews 10: "Having, therefore, brethren boldness to enter into the holiest by the blood of Jesus... and having a high priest over the house of God, let us draw near with a true heart in full assurance of faith"

 ⁃ Christian, do you make full use of this access?